Aspirated consonant: Allophonic

 In some languages, stops are distinguished primarily by voicing, and voiceless stops are sometimes aspirated, while voiced stops are usually unaspirated.

 English voiceless stops are aspirated for most native speakers when they are word-initial or begin a stressed syllable.
 Pronouncing them as unaspirated in these positions, as is done by many Indian English speakers, may make them get confused with the corresponding voiced stop by other English-speakers.
 Conversely, this confusion does not happen with the native speakers of languages which have aspirated and unaspirated but not voiced stops, such as Mandarin Chinese.

 S+consonant clusters can vary between aspirated and unaspirated forms depending on whether the cluster crosses a morpheme boundary.
 For example, distend features an unaspirated [t] because it is not analyzed as comprising two morphemes.
 In contrast, distaste includes an aspirated middle [tʰ] since it is analyzed as dis- + taste, and the word taste begins with an aspirated [t].

 Word-final voiceless stops are sometimes aspirated.

 Voiceless stops in Pashto are slightly aspirated prevocalically in a stressed syllable.

-Phonemic

-In many languages, such as Hindi, tenuis and aspirated consonants are phonemic.
-Unaspirated consonants like /[p˭ s˭]/ and aspirated consonants like /[pʰ ʰp sʰ]/ are separate phonemes, and words are distinguished by whether they have one or the other.

-Consonant cluster

-Alemannic German dialects have unaspirated /[p˭ t˭ k˭]/ as well as aspirated /[pʰ tʰ kʰ]/; the latter series are usually viewed as consonant clusters.

-Absence

-French, Standard Dutch, Afrikaans, Tamil, Finnish, Portuguese, Italian, Spanish, Russian, Polish, Latvian and Modern Greek are languages that do not have phonetic aspirated consonants.